 --json can make it easier to process this information.
 Be sure to check out our documentation for the full details on these extra flags, and to see all of the other ways you can use this tool.

 Knowledge is power, but knowing is only half the battle!
 What should you do when you see you’re running low?
 The answer is (for now):

 One thing is for sure — what you absolutely should not do is just start deleting things that are taking up space.
 This will almost certainly end with a restore from backup or reinstalling GreenArrow.

 Your first stop should always be to check the Troubleshooting Disk Space Issues documentation.
 This is your primary guide showing what you can do on your own and when it is time to contact GreenArrow Technical Support for help.

-Our development team is always hard at work building new features for GreenArrow and we may just have some more tools on the roadmap that will make managing disk space and other tasks in GreenArrow even easier for you.
+Our development team is always hard at work building new features for GreenArrow, and we may just have some more tools on the roadmap to make managing disk space and other tasks in GreenArrow even easier for you.
 So stay tuned!